 The DHS mission is to ensure a homeland that is safe, secure, and resilient against terrorism and other potential threats.

 In many cases, DHS carries out its mission through the promulgation of regulatory actions.
-The DHS regulatory agenda includes regulations issued by DHS components, including the following six operational components with regulatory responsibilities:
+The DHS regulatory agenda includes regulations issued by DHS components, including the following seven operational components with regulatory responsibilities:

 - U.S. Citizenship and Immigration Services (USCIS)

 - Cybersecurity and Infrastructure Security Agency (CISA)